-The new Citizen Eco-Drive AP4000 wrist watch offers a nice combo of a high-grade, solar-powered quartz caliber packed inside a well-designed, comfortable-looking body that will probably fit just about any wrist even despite its generous size.
+The 2013 Citizen Eco-Drive AP4000 offers a nice combo of a high-grade, solar-powered quartz caliber packed inside a well-designed, comfortable-looking body that will probably fit just about any wrist even despite its generous size.

-Yet, the watch wears a new, more civilian-looking skin with a more classic dial decor.
+Yet, the AP4000 wears a new, more civilian-looking skin with a more classic dial decor.

 It also comes in a considerably larger body measuring 45 millimeters in diameter (being just 10 millimeters thick, it is also more slender than the older watch).
 If you compare the two timekeepers, you will also notice a new design of its setting crown, which is now protected from shocks with a pair of crown guards.

-The choice of size is a bit strange to me since, featuring a more classic, dressier design of the dial, the watch looks like it was supposed to be worn with a formal suit or, at least, something more casual than a bomber jacket or M65 parka.
+The choice of size is a bit strange to me since, featuring a more classic, dressier exterior, the watch looks like it was supposed to be worn with a formal suit or, at least, something more casual than a bomber jacket or M65 parka.

 Also, you will possibly need to have twenty pounds more than an average person for this gadget to feel home on your hand.
 I mean, it is really big.

-The rest seems to be the same.
+The rest is more or less the same.
 It still features a completely identical dial layout with a date and day of week indicators placed at 12 and 9 hours respectively.
 However, its 24-hour second time zone display now sports an easy to read day/night indicator.

 Build quality: 4/5